Frequently Asked Questions

 First-years, Sophomores and Juniors.
 Summer internships and other postgraduate opportunities for Seniors are also available.
 If you are interested in the Ruhr Fellowship, TUM PREP, and DESY, please consult individual program websites for additional requirements and/or restrictions.

-Are there in-person internships, and can I go to Germany next summer?
+Are there in-person internships, and can I go to Germany this summer?

-Many factors will determine whether in-person internships are possible, including international travel restrictions, Princeton University’s Covid-19 policies, and planning at the respective host organizations.
-Please consult the University’s Travel Toolkit site for the most up-to-date information regarding permissible travel.
+We expect all internships to be conducted in-person in 2023.
+In 2022, students benefited from both in-person as well as remote internships.
+International travel restrictions, Princeton University’s Covid-19 policies, and planning at the respective host organizations will determine whether international travel and in-person internships will continue in the summer of 2023.
+Please consult the University’s Travel Policy for the most up-to-date information regarding permissible travel.

 Are there remote internships?